D'abord, c'est quoi l'amour

-"D'abord, c'est quoi l'amour" (meaning "At First, What's Love?") is the sixth single from Celine Dion's album Incognito, released in October 1988 in Quebec, Canada.
+"D'abord, c'est quoi l'amour" (lit.
+'First, what is love') is the sixth single from Celine Dion's album Incognito.
+It was released in October 1988 in Quebec, Canada.

 "D'abord, c'est quoi l'amour" topped the Quebec chart for two weeks.
-It entered the chart on 17 October 1988 and stayed there twenty four weeks.
-The B-side of the single included the 1988 Eurovision Song Contest winner - "Ne partez pas sans moi", an unreleased track in Canada.
+It entered the chart on 17 October 1988 and remained for 24 weeks.
+The B-side of the single included the 1988 Eurovision Song Contest winner "Ne partez pas sans moi", which had not been previously released in Canada.